 Admissions

-Applicants should also have a bachelor's degree with an overall GPA of at least 3.00.
-They should have taken at least two semesters of chemistry and three semesters of biology, including a course in ecology.
+Applicants should have a bachelor's degree with an overall GPA of at least 3.00 from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
+Applicants should have taken at least two semesters of chemistry and three semesters of biology, including a course in ecology.

-Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.
-For applicants who fulfill this requirement, the GRE is waived.
+It is advantageous for applicants to have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.

-For applicants who apply with a Bachelor’s Degree or Licentiate (i.e. Licenciatura), they should possess exceptional undergraduate academic and research accomplishments.
-For these applicants, the GRE will be required, with a combined verbal and quantitative score of 310 or higher.
+For applicants who apply with a bachelor’s degree or Licentiate (i.e. Licenciatura), they should possess exceptional undergraduate academic and research accomplishments.

 Science Background